Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 In the Script Mode

+The Sync rules use the Groovy scripting language.
 To start making changes, have a look for your connection in the list, move the mouse over it, and click the edit icon that appears.
-You can also go to the configuration screen by clicking the “Configure sync” button when the connection is established.
-This guide uses AzureDevOps, but the process is similar in Jira.

-On the “Edit Connection” screen, there are 4 tabs: “Rules”, “Triggers”, “Statistics” and “Info”.
+On the “Edit Connection” screen, there are 4 tabs: “Rules”, “Triggers”, “Statistics”, and “Info”.

 Sync rules in Azure DevOps

+Click on the “Rules” tab.
 At the top is a list of outgoing sync rules.
 These show how items in Azure DevOps are mapped to Jira.
 The incoming sync rules show how information from Jira is mapped to Azure DevOps items.

 Looking at the outgoing rules, you can see that there are many fields like replica.key = workItem.key.
 That means the key field can be retrieved by the other side of the connection using the same name.